Last night’s GAA County Board meeting approved a new format for next year’s senior and intermediate football championships.

 The other group includes Wicklow, Meath and Antrim

-Tottenham 17 years old Troy Parrott will make his first start for the Republic of Ireland against New Zealand tomorrow night.
+Tottenham youngster Troy Parrott will make his first start for the Republic of Ireland against New Zealand tomorrow night.

 Celtic's Lee O'Connor will also make his debut while Shamrock Rovers midfielder Jack Byrne is set to start.

-Jason Smyth has won gold in the men's 100-metres T13 at the World Para-Athletics Championships in Dubai.
+Jason Smyth is through to this afternoon's T-13 100-metres final at the World Para Athletics Championships in Dubai.

 Pat Smullen says it's "humbling" to have been honoured at racing's Cartier awards.